devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 ### Amazon QuickSight

+- Regional service in standard and global service in enterprise.
 - Amazon QuickSight is a fast, cloud-powered business intelligence (BI) service that simplifies data analysis and visualization.
 It allows users to create interactive dashboards, conduct ad-hoc analysis, and derive insights from various data sources.

 ## Application Integration

 ### Amazon AppFlow

+- Regional service.
 - Amazon AppFlow is used to securely transfer data between Software-as-a-Service (SaaS) applications like Salesforce, SAP, Zendesk, Slack, and ServiceNow, and AWS services.

 ### AWS AppSync

+- Regional service.
 - AWS AppSync is a fully managed service that makes it easy to develop GraphQL APIs by handling the heavy lifting of securely connecting to data sources like Amazon DynamoDB, Lambda, and more.
 Adding caches to improve performance, subscriptions to support real-time updates, and client-side data stores that keep offline clients in sync are just as easy.
 Once deployed, AWS AppSync automatically scales your GraphQL API execution engine up and down to meet API request volumes.
 - With managed GraphQL subscriptions, AWS AppSync can push real-time data updates over Websockets to millions of clients.
 For mobile and web applications, AppSync also provides local data access when devices go offline, and data synchronization with customizable conflict resolution, when they are back online.
 - AppSync supports real-time chat applications.
 You can build conversational mobile or web applications that support multiple private chat rooms, offer access to conversation history, and queue outbound messages, even when a device is offline.